On this page

 Keep in mind that you do not have to completely remove noise from this component in order to have a clean image, often times indirect noise is invisible when it has been combined with direct lighting information.
 Always refer to the Combined Color image plane to see how your sampling is affecting the fidelity of the final image.

 For more difficult cases, where your noise threshold must be set very low in order to get enough indirect samples into the noisy parts of your image, it might be make sense to increase the Minimum number of ray samples.
 If noise still persists, increasing Pixel Samples may be the best course of action.
-When increasing Pixel Samples in these cases, you will generally get a better evaluation of the noise, which may mean re-adjusting the Noise Level as well as the Min and Max Ray Sample paramters.
+When increasing Pixel Samples in these cases, you will generally get a better evaluation of the noise, which may mean re-adjusting the Noise Level as well as the Min and Max Ray Sample parameters.

 Indirect reflections